I Lost My Body: Voice cast

+Production

+While Marc du Pontavice was working on a live-action film with screenwriter Guillaume Laurant, Laurant mentioned a book he had written titled Happy Hand; upon reading it, du Pontavice fell in love with the idea of making a hand the protagonist of an animated film.
+In 2012, after acquiring the rights to Guillaume Laurant's novel, Marc du Pontavice contacted Jérémy Clapin to suggest that he adapt the book.
+At the 2013 Annecy International Animation Film Festival, it was announced as the film that would succeed Oggy and the Cockroaches: The Movie, described by du Pontavice as "a departure from previous animated feature films, Go West!
+A Lucky Luke Adventure and Oggy", both family films based on franchises.

+Jérémy Clapin wanted to avoid a hand resembling Thing from The Addams Family, hence the need to find a unique body language for the limb.
+Clapin also wanted the protagonist, Naoufel, to feel uncomfortable in his own skin and uprooted; the fact that he comes from Morocco reinforces the idea of a lost paradise: a radiant past that contrasts with his lackluster arrival in Paris.

+Jérémy Clapin and Julien Bisaro storyboarded the entire film.
+Most of the animation was produced at Xilam's studios in Paris and Lyon using Blender mixing 2D and CGI, while some of the CGI animation was produced at Gao Shan Pictures in Réunion in the Indian Ocean.
+The film's budget was €5 million.
+The film was originally scheduled to premiere in the summer of 2016 and its English title was going to be Grab before becoming I Lost My Body.

 Release

 In May 2019, following its Cannes premiere, Netflix acquired the worldwide distribution rights to the film, excluding France, Turkey, China and the Benelux region.

 The film was released in France on 6 November 2019 by distributor Rezo Films.
 Netflix also gave the film a theatrical release in some countries, including the United States on 15 November and the United Kingdom on 22 November.

 Reception

 Box office

 I Lost My Body grossed $1,106,777 in France and $29,654 in Turkey, bringing its total box office earnings to $1,136,431.

 Critical reception

 On Metacritic, the film has a weighted average score of 81 out of 100 based on reviews from 19 critics, indicating "universal acclaim".

 Jordan Mintzer of The Hollywood Reporter called the film "A highly original and rather touching account of loss, both physical and emotional."

 Peter Debruge of Variety magazine wrote: "I'd hazard to say it's one of the most original and creative animated features I've ever seen: macabre, of course — how could it be otherwise, given the premise? — but remarkably captivating and unexpectedly poetic in the process."